Hidden Gems of The North Island

-We’ve all heard of the big name towns and ‘must do’s” of New Zealand’s North Island.
-Although amazing as those are, many incredible locations, those hidden gems of the North Island, are often completely overlooked.
+We’ve all heard of the “must do” sights across New Zealand.
+But amazing as those are, many of the hidden gems of the North Island are often completely overlooked.

 Hopefully, you’ll get to explore these too and see a quieter, but equally beautiful side to the extremely diverse, natural beauty of New Zealand’s North Island.